-■ Investment Income--Pre-tax investment income (including realized capital gains and losses) derives from policyholder-supplied funds invested until losses are paid as well as from the company capital ('surplus').
-The ability of investment income to offset some of the underwriting loss is measured as a percentage of earned premiums.
-This statistic declined during the measurement period from the mid-40 percent to the mid-30 percent level and, in 2001, to 31 percent (see Chart D).
+emanates from policyholder-supplied funds invested until losses are paid as well as from the company capital ('surplus').
+The investment income offset to the underwriting loss is measured as a percentage of earned premiums.
+This statistic declined during the measurement period from the mid-40 percent level of the mid-1990s to the 20 percent level in 2002 and 2003 (see Chart D).